-Feedback on application materials: Students are strongly encouraged to meet with the FEC prior to submitting paperwork for the FE.
-Students may want to bring drafts of the application and learning contract, which will allow time before the application submission deadline for revisions if there are gaps or questions.
+Feedback on application materials: Students are welcome to meet with the FEC prior to submitting paperwork for the FE.
+Students may want to bring drafts of the application and learning contract, which will allow

 Background checks: Some sites, including most public agencies, require background checks.
 Most sites that require them have internal processes to address this; if your site does not and you need to have a background check done, please contact the FEC.